CPAN-Security/security.metacpan.org/docs/charter.md

 ### Joining the _CPANSec_

-The _CPANSec_ has several forums, but the ones that mange embargoed information is moderated and for invited volunteers.
+The _CPANSec_ has several forums, but the ones that manage embargoed information is moderated and for invited volunteers.
 To join, please reach out through one of the _CPANSec_ [public contact points](#public-contact-points).

 ### Projects

-For an up-to-date list of projects, please consult the _CPANSec_ [Projects page](https://github.com/orgs/CPAN-Security/projects) on github.
+For an up-to-date list of projects, please consult the _CPANSec_ [Projects page](https://github.com/orgs/CPAN-Security/projects) on Github.

 ### Public contact points